Level 3 Mortlock Wing State Library of South Australia North Terrace Adelaide SA 5000

 Mammals of Australia was published in 13 Parts, in 3 volumes with 182 hand coloured lithographic plates.
 Most of the plates were by Gould's long-term artist H.C.
 Richter with one, the hairy nosed wombat, by J. M. Wolf the well-known bird and animal artist.
 Each plate has a detailed description or letterpress.

-When Gould set out for Australia in May 1838 he was focused on the birds of Australia and had not intended to publish on the animals.
+When Gould set out for Australia in May 1838 he was focused on the birds of Australia and had not intended to publish on the animals but he was so intrigued by these "strange" animals that he decided to publish Mammals of Australia.

 It was not however, until I arrived in the country, and found myself surrounded by objects as strange as if I had been transported to another planet that I conceived the idea of diverting a part of my attention to the mammalian class of its extraordinary fauna.